What causes drug abuse? 3 possible conditions

 - respiratory failure

-The National Survey on Drug Use and Health found that 4.8 million Americans age 12 and older abused cocaine in 2009 (DHHS, 2009).
+The 2014 National Survey on Drug Use and Health found that 1.5 million Americans age 12 and older were current cocaine users.

 Heroin is an illegal opiate.
-Like morphine (a legal prescription drug), heroin is made from the seed of the poppy plant (opium).
-It is a white or brown powder and is injected into a vein, smoked, or snorted through the nose.
+Like morphine, a legal prescription drug, heroin is made from the seed of the poppy plant, or opium.
+It’s a white or brown powder.
+It’s injected into a vein, smoked, or snorted through the nose.
 Users feel euphoria and experience clouded thinking followed by a drowsy state.

 Heroin use leads to: